SWFSC/viame-web-noaa-gcp/docs/deployment-split.md

 ## Web and Worker VM Communication

 For the split services to be able to work, the web and worker VMs must be able to communicate.
 You can confirm this either through either the DIVE API (recommended) or the VMs directly.
-Before testing the connection, be sure both the web and worker VMs are on and the services have been started (i.e., the startup scripts have been run).
+Before testing the connection, be sure that 1) both the web and worker VMs are on and the services have been started (i.e., the startup scripts have been run) and 2) both VMs have the your [viame network tag](network-changes.md) applied.

 ### DIVE API